 How to Create Contact Labels (AKA Groups)

-Groups or labels can either be created ahead of time or at the time you select your contacts.
+Groups or labels can either be created beforehand or at the time you select your contacts.
 Google does have two contact repositories – Contacts and Other Contacts.
 Most likely, you will just be using the main group.

-1. In this scenario, you hover your mouse over the contact’s icon and check the box to include it.
+- Hover your mouse over the contact’s icon and check the box to include it.
 Once you select a contact, new control icons appear at the top.
-I’ve outlined them in red.
+I’ve outlined them below in red.

 Your new label (aka group) should show on the left side with an indicator of how many contacts are in this group.
 And depending on your screen width, you should see values in the Labels column.

 In this example, I wish to create a group for city council members.
-I previously added “city council” text in their Notes field for each contact record.
+I previously added the text “city council” in the Notes field for various people.

-3. In the text box at the top, enter your search criteria and click the Search button with the magnifying glass.
+- In the Search text box at the top, enter your search criteria and press Enter.
 You should see the contacts that match your criteria.

 An important point to remember is if you create a group based on search criteria, the group isn’t dynamic.
-So, for example, if I make a group based on contacts with the note “city council” and add another contact with the same note, it will not join my existing group.
+So, , if I make a group based on contacts with the note “city council” and add another contact with that note, it will not join my existing group.

 Conversely, removing the note from a contact won’t delink the contact from my existing group.